PDM vs. I²S: Comparing Digital Interfaces in MEMS Microphones

 While microphones in embedded systems have been around for many decades, the usage of MEMS microphones has expanded quickly since their introduction.
 That growth is compounded by the explosion of voice-based applications in the consumer space - at home, in the car, and as a wearable.
 Besides their significantly reduced footprint, lower power requirements, and greater electrical noise rejection, one of the main benefits of MEMS microphones is an increase in output options, giving greater flexibility to designers and engineers.
 Although analog options are still available, two popular output options are the digital protocols of pulse density modulation (PDM) and inter-IC sound interface (I2S).

 These interfaces each possess their own distinct characteristics, and both have advantages and drawbacks that engineers need to understand for proper design implementation.
 As with all engineering decisions, choosing between these two protocols will require a designer to examine the technologies and understand which protocol works better under the conditions of each application.
-The key considerations that will nee
+The key considerations that will need to be taken into account when comparing the two technologies are the following:

 PDM is used to convert an analog signal voltage into a single-bit pulse density modulated digital stream.
 PDM signals look more akin to a longitudinal wave than the stereotypical transverse wave that is associated with audio, but they are a digital representation of an analog signal.